stiagoflorez/strain_widget/README.md

 Strain is a measured quantity and is due to a change in shape because of  a load.
 Normal strain occurs when there is deformation in the direction of the force.

 In this activity you will change the angle 𝜽 (theta) and observe:

--the changes to the strain of a wire (BD).
+	* the changes to the strain of a wire (BD).

--two methods of calculating strain.
+	* two methods of calculating strain.

 ## What will you get?